espressif/esp-idf/docs/en/get-started-cmake/get-started-wrover-kit.rst

 I/O Connector       All the pins on the ESP32 module are broken out to pin headers.
 You can program ESP32 to enable multiple functions, such as PWM, ADC, DAC, I2C, I2S, SPI, etc.

-Micro SD Card Slot  Useful for developing applications that access Micro SD card for data storage and retrieval.
+MicroSD Card Slot   Useful for developing applications that access MicroSD card for data storage and retrieval.

-LCD                 Support for mounting and interfacing a 3.2” SPI (standard 4-wire Serial Peripheral Interface) LCD, as shown on figure :ref:`get-started-esp-wrover-kit-v4.1-board-back`.
+LCD                 Support for mounting and interfacing a 3.2” SPI (standard 4-wire Serial Peripheral Interface) LCD, as shown on figure :ref:`get-started-esp-wrover-kit-v4.1-board-back-cmake`.
 ==================  =================================================================================================================================